 Social Listening Query Builder

 New to Sprout Social?
-Learn about our social media listening suite here.
+Learn about our social media Listening suite here.

 Sprout’s Social Listening tool is a great way to listen to conversations happening on social media.
 You can listen in to conversations about your brand, your competitors, campaigns and other current events important to you.